webdados/lang-attribute-blocks/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/ce04f590-44d9-45f3-9411-9028e87d4725 )

 == Changelog ==

+= 1.2 - 2025-07-25 =
+* [NEW] Show visual outline around blocks that have a language attribute set - For easy identification, only for Administrators and Editors and if enabled in Settings > Writting

 = 1.1 =